sjerzykiewicz/NoName-Surveys/README.md

 - **limited surveys** can be accessed only by specified users, and filled only one time.
 - **unlimited surveys** can be accessed by anyone.

 **Technology stack**: frontend is written in Svelte (TypeScript) and backend is written in FastAPI (python).
 Database can be anything that is supported by SQLAlchemy.
-Fsor cryptography stuff on the user side we've used rust (WebAssembly).
+For cryptography stuff on the user side we've used rust (WebAssembly).

 ## Dependencies
 - npm